LOADING ...

 Bắt đầu làm bài nào

-The day the fever got him and him far away
+The day the fever got him and took him far

-Far from always knowing that the love they shared was true
+Far away from always knowing that the love they was true

-It was in the of winter when her man first caught the chill
+It was in the dead of when her man first caught the chill

 And he said he the angels singing, "Cabin on the Hill"